MatanShine/IcomQaAi/README.md

-# ProBanking - RAG Chatbot
+# IcomQaAi - RAG Chatbot

 This project implements a Retrieval-Augmented Generation (RAG) chatbot that answers questions based on a provided knowledge base.
 The chatbot uses a sentence-transformer model to embed text, FAISS for efficient similarity search, and a large language model (LLM) to generate answers.